 Now that you have your braces, how do you take care of them?
 Properly caring for your braces throughout your entire orthodontic treatment at Rivera Orthodontics will keep your teeth healthy and make your treatment progress smoothly.
+We will be happy to see you for a visit to discuss braces maintenance in El Paso, Texas.
 Damaged appliances can increase the length of your treatment, so be sure to take care of all your appliances.
-Your teeth and jaw can only move into their correct positions if you consistently wear the headgear, retainer, rubber bands, or other appliances prescribed by our orthodontist.
-If you have any questions, or need to schedule an appointment with Dr. Jaime Rivera at our office in El Paso, Texas, please contact us today.
+Your teeth and jaw can only move into their correct positions if you consistently wear the headgear, retainer, rubber bands or other appliances prescribed by our orthodontist.
+If you have any questions or need to schedule an appointment with our orthodontist, Dr. Jaime Rivera, please contact us today.

-Food can sometimes damage your braces, so you will need to take special care to avoid foods that could damage your new appliances.
+Food can sometimes damage your braces, so you will need to take special care to avoid foods that could affect your new appliances.
 These foods include:

 - Chewy foods — such as bagels, licorice, etc.

-- Crunchy foods – popcorn, chips, and ice
+- Crunchy foods — popcorn, chips and ice, etc.

 - Hard foods — nuts, hard candies, etc.

 - Foods that require biting into — corn on the cob, apples, carrots, etc.

 Foods that you can eat with braces include: